Kayaks can be made from either polyethylene (plastic), wood or composite materials.

 Kayak Material Varieties To Choose From

-In most cases nowadays, kayaks are built from a combination of different elements for enhanced durability and performance.
+Different kayaks are built from a combination of different elements for enhanced durability and performance.
+Ideally, the material a kayak is made of also affects its weight, storage, and ease of transportation.

 Related Articles